ZeSTA: Zero-Shot TTS Augmentation with Domain-Conditioned Training for Data-Efficient Personalized Speech Synthesis: Experiments

 \subsection{Analysis of Domain Conditioning}

 Figure~\ref{fig:tsne_comparison}(a) presents the t-SNE visualization~\cite{maaten2008visualizing} of utterance-level latent representations, obtained by mean-pooling frame-level features extracted after the domain-conditioned flow module in VITS.
 Real and synthetic samples exhibit partial overlap with a moderate domain shift rather than strict separation.
 This observation is consistent with the design of our domain-conditioned training, in which domain information is introduced as a controllable conditioning signal rather than being explicitly separated in the latent space.
-In contrast, the speaker-mismatched augmentation setting in Figure~\ref{fig:tsne_comparison}(b) shows a more pronounced separation, which is analyzed in detail in the following subsection.
+In contrast, the speaker-mismatched augmentation setting in Figure~\ref{fig:tsne_comparison}(b), where synthetic speech is generated from a different speaker of the same gender, shows a more pronounced separation, which we analyze in detail in the following subsection.

 Table~\ref{tab:gin_channel_ablation} examines the impact of domain embedding size on speaker similarity and intelligibility.
 To isolate the effect of domain conditioning, experiments are conducted under DC without OS.
 Performance does not improve monotonically as the embedding size increases.
 A small embedding size (16) yields comparable speaker similarity but degraded intelligibility, suggesting limited capacity for effective conditioning.
 Conversely, a large embedding (256) slightly reduces speaker similarity without providing further gains in ASR-based metrics.
 A moderate embedding size (64) achieves the best overall trade-off, maintaining speaker similarity while substantially improving CER and WER.
 These results indicate that appropriate embedding capacity is important for stable adaptation in domain-conditioned training.